summer00/summer00.github.io/_posts/2020-11-10-release-it-note.md

 ### Remember This

-- Dog-piles force you to spend too much to handle peak demand.
+- **Dog-piles force you to spend too much to handle peak demand.**
-- Use random clock slew to diffuse the demand.
+- **Use random clock slew to diffuse the demand.**
-- Use increasing back-off times to avoid pulsing.
-Use a back-off algorithm so different callers will be at different points in their back-off periods.
+- **Use increasing back-off times to avoid pulsing.** Use a back-off algorithm so different callers will be at different points in their back-off periods.

 ## Force Multiplier

+### Remember This

+- **Ask for help before causing havoc.** Infrastructure management tools can make very large impacts very quickly.
+Build limiters and safeguards into them so they won’t destroy your whole system at once.
+- **Beware of lag time and momentum.** Actions initiated by automation take time.
+That time is usually longer than a monitoring interval, so make sure to account for some delay in the system’s response to the action.
+- **Beware of illusions and superstitions.**

+## Slow Responses

+Generating a slow response is worse than refusing a connection or returning an error, particularly in the context of middle-layer services.
+A slow response, on the other hand, ties up resources in the calling system and the called system.
+Slow responses tend to propagate upward from layer to layer in a gradual form of cascading failure.

+### Remember This

+- **Slow Responses trigger Cascading Failures.**
+- **For websites, Slow Responses cause more traffic.** Users waiting for pages frequently hit the Reload button, generating even more traffic to your already overloaded system.
+- **Consider Fail Fast.**
+- **Hunt for memory leaks or resource contention.**

+## Unbounded Result Sets

+Design with skepticism, and you will achieve resilience.
+A healthy dose of skepticism will help your application dodge a bullet or two.

 # Words